Items found matching the tag "grapefruit"

 Bred at Wye College in Kent, England in 1984, released commercially in 1996.
 Pioneer is a dual purpose hop.

 Summit™ is a semi-dwarf, bred from Zeus, Nugget and gaggle of males in Washington, USA, making the lineage complex.
-Released in 2003 by American Dwarf Hop Association.
+Released in 2003 by American Dwarf Hop Association, renamed to Latitude 46.
 Super high alpha acid content makes this hop great for bittering.
 Aromatics star when used as a dry hop.

 Warrior® is a high alpha variety with a ridiculously smooth bitterness.
 Developed by Yakima Chief Ranches, arising from the same program that created Simcoe®.